KamieShort/backend-top-secrets/README.md

 write a test and any model/controller methods for a single route

-test, app, userService, controller, model
+test, app, userService, controller, model; do not need authorize middleware